kno10/reversegeocode/README.md

 ### Data Structures

-We use Goldman-Sachs collections to conserve memory.
+We use Fastutil collections to conserve memory.
 These classes are excellent hashmaps for *primitive* data types.
 For nodes, we also use a two level hashmap with prefix compression, since node ids were given in sequence not randomly (and thus have a lot of common prefixes - in particular, the first 20+ bits of each id are usually 0).